netdata/netdata/collectors/README-TEMPLATE.md

 System Requirements | REQUIREMENTS |
 External Dependencies |  DEPENDENCIES |

-_The README always starts with the table above after the main header.
-Any other content in this section will not be present in the documentation._
+The README always starts with the table above after the main header.
+Any other content in this section will not be present in the documentation.
-_- CATEGORY is one of the following: Web, Cloud, Data Store, Messaging (Queues), Monitoring Tools, Operating System, Application Instrumentation, Other_
+- CATEGORY is one of the following: Web, Cloud, Data Store, Messaging (Queues), Monitoring Tools, Operating System, Application Instrumentation, Other
-_- SUBCATEGORY could be Application, Metric type (e.g.) _
+- SUBCATEGORY could be Application, Metric type (e.g.)
-_- COLLECTOR_IDENTIFIER is the first part of the directory the plugin is in. e.g. freeipmi, python.d etc._
+- COLLECTOR_IDENTIFIER is the first part of the directory the plugin is in. e.g. freeipmi, python.d etc.
-_- REQUIREMENTS lists what's needed on the system on which netdata is installed, for the module to run. _ _- DEPENDENCIES contains a one line description of what is needed on the system monitored by netdata, for the particular plugin to be able to collect metrics_
+- REQUIREMENTS lists what's needed on the system on which netdata is installed, for the module to run.
+- DEPENDENCIES contains a one line description of what is needed on the system monitored by netdata, for the particular plugin to be able to collect metrics

 ## Introduction